 Indeed, there are no buildings less than 400 yards (0.25 mile) away from Stonehenge, this is what imposed the last person who gave the last stone to the UK government.
 Shuttles depart the museum every 5 minutes.
 If you want to, you can walk all the way to Stonehenge.
 But there’s nothing interesting to see during this walk…

 You’ll finally get there, the monument in front of you.
 Seeing Stonehenge with your own eyes is really impressive!
 The stones are protected by a barrier so you can’t get too close.
 But even a dozen meters away, it’s impressive!
 So you basically walk around the stones and admire them.

 If you took the audio guide, you’ll have explanations about specific stones, especially the one called Heel Stone.
 You’ll notice there are numerous helicopters flying at very low attitude.
 It’s because in the area, there’s a training field of the Ministry of Defence, military men…

 Take your time to visit Stonehenge.
+It’s one of the best day trips from London.
+Stonehenge is also one of the best places to visit in the UK!
 Once you finish admiring it and taking all your pictures, take the shuttle to go back to the visitor center (where the museum is but also a cafeteria).
 From there, you can leave the place to go back to London…

 How to get to Stonehenge